mikensec/Mac-OS-Password-Generator/README.md

 # Mac-OS-Password-Generator
 - This applescript can be expanded to change Root's blank password to address the High Sierra vulnerability.

+# How to use
+- Download applescript and open with Script Editor

+# How to use the new password for root
 - Open terminal
 - Type  passwd root
 - For the old password leave blank and press enter